benroberts999/ampsci/README.md

 Can solve for continuum states with high energy, and calculate ionisation cross sections with large energy/momentum transfer.

 Designed to be fast, accurate, and easy to use.
-The "modules" system (see [Documentation](#documentation)) makes it simple to add your own routines to use the atomic wavefunctions to calculate whatever properties you may be interested in.
+The "modules" system (see [doc/modules.md](doc/modules.md)) makes it simple to add your own routines to use the atomic wavefunctions to calculate whatever properties you may be interested in.

 * The code is on GitHub: [github.com/benroberts999/ampsci](https://github.com/benroberts999/ampsci)
+* See [ampsci.dev/](https://ampsci.dev/) for full documentation
 * A full description of the physics methods and approximations, including references, is given in the physics documentation: [ampsci.pdf][man-url].
 * **Important:** this is a _pre-release_ version of the code: not fully tested or documented, and should not be used for publishable calculations (without consultation)